MinT: A Fast Lightweight Envelope/Monte-Carlo Beam Optics Code for the Proton Beamlines of the Paul Scherrer Institute

 \mint\ offers (and to a large degree requires) the definition and the use of units.
 The predefined unit system is the SI-system, but the user is free to define and use other units, for instance imperial units. \mint\ automatically scales variables accordingly and checks the consistency of calculations with respect to their physical units: \mint\ allows to add/subtract or assign only quantities of the same physical dimension.
 The user not only has the option but is obliged to define the units of all inputs.
 But he enjoys the freedom to define all parameters in his preferred units and there is no need for the user to convert units ``manually''.

 \mint\ comes with a considerable number of pre-defined (SI-) units.
 Also many ``physical constants'' are predefined in the form of physical units, for instance the speed of light 'c', the elementary charge 'e', the mass of the electron 'Me' and proton 'Mp' and many more.
-This allows to formulate physical equations in a very convenient and readable manner.
-The \mint\ syntax expects units written in single quotes, since units like for instance 'm/s' could, without quotes, not be distinguished from a quotient of variables named ``m'' and ``s''.
+This allows to formulate physical equations in a convenient and readable manner.
+The \mint\ syntax expects units written in single quotes in order to distinguish, for instance, 'm/s' from a quotient of variables.

-Since certain variables, like for instance the pole tip magnetic field of a quadrupole magnet, make no sense unless they have the correct unit, \mint\ allows the user to define variables with a fixed physical meaning, like ``MagneticField B'' (instead of ``Var B'').
+Since certain variables, like for instance the pole tip field of a quadrupole magnet, make no sense unless they have the correct unit, \mint\ allows the user to define variables with a fixed physical meaning, like ``MagneticField B'' (instead of ``Var B'').
 That is, the type of the physical quantity to be represented by a variable, can be generically taken into account.
 Hence, strictly speaking, \mint\ has at least as many basic types as there are different physical quantities and the unit system can be understood as a type checker.